Alamao4523/VALKYRON-AGI/README.md

 # 👔💼 Your iPhone/iPad becomes an autonomous digital worker

-💓 Potential Use Cases (Examples)
+💓 Potential Use Cases (Examples):

-📈 Trader Agent
-AI-driven trading based on charts, news & live app data
+> 1.  🚀📈 Trader Agent AI-driven trading based on charts, news & live app data

-🎮 Game Automation
+> 2.  🎮🪄 Game Automation.
 Human-like farming, healing & repetitive gameplay

-🚀 Growth Engine
-Social workflows executed physically — not fragile APIs
+> 3.  🚀📱 Growth Engine Social workflows executed physically — not fragile APIs
+> 4.  💓💓 Unique in helping for 0nlyFans Marketing

-📅 Digital Secretary
-Automates repetitive iOS tasks & daily workflows
+> 5.  📅 Digital Secretary - Automates repetitive iOS tasks & your daily workflows

-🧠 AI Bridge
-Allows AI to solve CAPTCHAs, puzzles & dynamic UI logic
+> 6.  🧠 AI Bridge - Allows AI to solve CAPTCHAs, puzzles & perform on dynamic changing UI logic

-👻 Examples only — legality depends on your jurisdiction.
+And many more to come...
+This are examples only — legality depends on your jurisdiction.

-⚡ Automation Modes

-🛠️ Manual Mode
-Deterministic scripts · fully offline capable

-🪄 AI Mode
+# 🛠️ Manual Mode / 🪄 AI Mode
-AI interprets English commands and decides execution paths

-📴 CERBERUS can run 100% offline, except when using external AI APIs (unless AI is local).
+CERBERUS can run 100% offline, except when using external AI APIs obviously (unless AI is local).
+In AI Mode, AI interprets English commands and decides optimal/logical execution paths to achieve user desired outcomes

-🧠 AI Execution Model

 🧠 Cognitive Offloading
 Realtime screen states captured in RAM and sent to AI for decisions